 Our clients have been living on this plot for several years now, in a small construction with very limited connection and views and wanted to revert this situation, making the most of this fantastic location.

 The proposed building tries to find the right balance between connected spaces and independent areas.
-This condition, added to the tight planning restrictions in height, lead to split the building in ‘half’ levels, where the different parts of the house are displayed from the more social spaces in ground floor, going through the cantilevered bedroom wing and finishing into the more private master bedroom area in the top level with direct connection to the roof terrace.
+This condition, added to the tight planning restrictions in height, lead to splitting the building into ‘half’ levels, where the different parts of the house are displayed from the more social spaces on ground floor, going through the cantilevered bedroom wing and finishing in the more private master bedroom area on the top level with direct connection to the roof terrace.

-This programme configuration is directly translated into the building structure and appearance, resulting in a simple but interesting ‘zigzag’ construction where the materiality of the reinforce concrete works as the finish envelope of the house.
-The rest of the elements are voids to make the most of the views and connect users with the sea.
+This programme configuration is directly translated into the building structure and appearance, resulting in a simple but interesting ‘zigzag’ construction where the materiality of the reinforced concrete works as the finish envelope of the house.
+The rest of the elements are voids making the most of the views and connecting users with the sea.